10 Facts About Cocaine You Probably Did Not Already know

 What cocaine smells like may also vary depending on the method of administration a person uses.
 Someone who snorts cocaine will probably notice a chemical or metallic smell, but someone who smokes the drug may smell burnt plastic or rubber.
-Cocaine that has either gasoline or kerosene added to it will give off a petroleum scent, such as the one you might smell after a diesel pickup truck passes you by.
-What any particular batch of cocaine smells like is also affected by the method in which it is to be used, such as intravenous injection, smoking, or snorting freebase cocaine.
-Some chemicals that are often used to manufacture cocaine have distinct smells that can help people identify the substance.
+Cocaine with either gasoline or kerosene will give off a petroleum scent, such as the one you might smell after a diesel pickup truck passes you.
+What any particular batch of cocaine smells like is also affected by how it is used, such as intravenous injection, smoking, or snorting freebase cocaine.
+Some chemicals often used to manufacture cocaine have distinct smells that can help people identify the substance.

 5. How Does Cocaine Taste Like?

 Regardless of which additives, chemicals, and cutting agents are used in its production, cocaine always has a bitter and numbing taste, similar to that of peppercorns.
 The taste of cocaine is often described as bitter.
 The more bitter tasting the cocaine, the more potent the drug.
 While cocaine powder is not typically consumed in this manner, people will put cocaine in their mouths to check its purity.
 Specifically, a person will rub cocaine on their gums when checking purity.